Anchamber-Studios/hevonen/Readme.md

 - riding plan

+## Architecture/Design Decision

+### 2023/12/16 - Filtering/Sorting/Paging

+Since the tables will not contain too much entries for one club, all the entries will be pushed to the frontend and filtering/sorting will happen on the frontend side.
+This avoids unecessary roundtrips from frontend -> backend -> service -> database for small amounts of data.

 ## Tech Stack

 - [golang](https://go.dev/) - just wanted to get try out a new language for me and golang has a low barrier to get started